diwakarmalla/aws-eks-terraform/README.md

 keda - Keda Resources
 ```

+Access Prometheus/Grafana UI using loadbalancer URL:port

-Consumer will sleep for 5min after reading each message.
-Please validate consumer lag and consumer resource scaling
+Consumer pods will wait for 5min after reading each message.

+Validate consumer lag using kafka_consumergroup_lag metric in Prometheus and check consumer pods count in kafka namespace